 Once harvested, the ears are either air-dried (the most popular method) or freeze-dried, with or without hair.
 Both of these methods ensure they have an excellent shelf-life.
 Air-dried ears can be stored in an airtight container for up to 18 months, whereas freeze-dried ears can be stored for 30 days once opened, in a cool, dry place.
 Even so, your dog is probably going to go through them in a matter of days or weeks, so they won’t still be around towards the end of their shelf-life!

-Are Rabbit Ears Good for Dogs?
+Benefits of Rabbit Ears for Dogs

 Rabbit ears are highly nutritious for dogs, however the nutritional make up varies considerably between products.
 Nevertheless, all are high in protein which is excellent for maintaining healthy muscles, hair and skin, as well as many other bodily functions.
 The average ranges are: